anasty17/mirror-leech-telegram-bot/README.md

 - `SERVER_PORT`: Only For VPS even if `IS_VPS` is `False`, which is the **BASE_URL_OF_BOT** Port.
 - `WEB_PINCODE`: If empty or `False` means no more pincode required while qbit web selection. `Bool`
 - `QB_SEED`: If `True` qbit torrent will be seeded after and while uploading until reaching specific ratio or time, edit `MaxRatio` or `GlobalMaxSeedingMinutes` or both from qbittorrent.conf (`-1` means no limit, but u can cancel manually by gid). **NOTE**: Don't change `MaxRatioAction`. `Bool`
+  - **Qbittorrent Note**: To auto cancel dead torrents after specific time, edit these two numbers (999999) in seconds.
+[1st](https://github.com/anasty17/mirror-leech-telegram-bot/blob/0a8a237295b86cc7ad01291657f8127820871a8f/bot/helper/mirror_utils/download_utils/qbit_downloader.py#L144) for metadata download timeout and [2nd](https://github.com/anasty17/mirror-leech-telegram-bot/blob/0a8a237295b86cc7ad01291657f8127820871a8f/bot/helper/mirror_utils/download_utils/qbit_downloader.py#L197) for stalled downlaod timeout.
 - `TG_SPLIT_SIZE`: Size of split in bytes, leave it empty for max size `2GB`.
 - `AS_DOCUMENT`: Default Telegram file type upload.
 Empty or `False` means as media. `Bool`
 - `EQUAL_SPLITS`: Split files larger than **TG_SPLIT_SIZE** into equal parts size (Not working with zip cmd). `Bool`
 - `CUSTOM_FILENAME`: Add custom word to leeched file name.
-- `UPSTREAM_REPO`: Your github repository link, If your repo is private add  `https://{githubtoken}@github.com/{username}/{reponame}` format.
-Get token from [Github settings](https://github.com/settings/tokens). **NOTE**: Any change in docker or requirements you need to deploy/build again with updated repo to take effect - DON'T delete .gitignore file.
+- `UPSTREAM_REPO`: Your github repository link, if your repo is private add `https://{githubtoken}@github.com/{username}/{reponame}` format.
+Get token from [Github settings](https://github.com/settings/tokens).
+So you can update your appllication from filled repository on each restart. **NOTE**: Any change in docker or requirements you need to deploy/build again with updated repo to take effect - DON'T delete .gitignore file.
 - `SHORTENER_API`: Fill your Shortener API key.
 - `SHORTENER`: Shortener URL.
   - Supported URL Shorteners: